 When using formal diction, always remember to use proper grammar and speak in the third person whenever possible.

-It is appropriate to use this kind of diction in business letters, research papers, cover letters, and other professional situations.
+It is appropriate to use this type of diction in business letters, research papers, cover letters, and other professional situations.

 Your thesis statement in a research paper might read something like, “Foreign language instruction should be required in all elementary schools because learning a second language improves memory, leads to greater job opportunities, and fosters more tolerant attitudes.”